cameron-wags/rainbow_csv.nvim/README.md

 | _NF_                     |integer        | Number of fields in line             |

 ### Aggregate functions and queries
-RBQL supports the following aggregate functions, which can be used with _GROUP BY_ keyword:
+RBQL supports the following aggregate functions, which can also be used with _GROUP BY_ keyword:

 _COUNT_, _MIN_, _MAX_, _SUM_, _AVG_, _VARIANCE_, _MEDIAN_